Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/timing-considerations.md

 darkImageSrc="/img/sequence_diagrams/SceneManagement/LoadingAdditiveScene_Dark.png?text=DarkMode"/>
 </figure>
 :::caution
-While a client can start sending the server messages (including NetworkVariable changes) upon local `SceneEventType.LoadComplete` event notifications, under more controlled testing environments where the network being used has very little to no latency (that is, using loopback with multiple instances running on the same system or using your LAN), this approach won't expose latency related issues.
+While a client can start sending the server messages (including NetworkVariable changes) upon local `SceneEventType.LoadComplete` event notifications, under more controlled testing environments where the network being used has little to no latency (that is, using loopback with multiple instances running on the same system or using your LAN), this approach won't expose latency related issues.
 Even though the timing might "work out" under controlled low latency conditions you can still run into edge case scenarios where if a client approaches or exceeds a 500ms RTT latency you can potentially run into issues.
 :::

 :::tip